 \section{Order parameter dynamics and phase diagram}

 The differential equations in Eq. \eqref{eq:diff} cannot be solved analytically.
 Here we have three coupled differential equations compared to the conventional case involving only two \cite{barankov2,yuzbashyan2021}.
 However, the main difficulty stems from the self-consistency relation from Eq. \eqref{eq:gap} which introduces a highly non-linear coupling between the dynamical variables.
 Moreover, even the eigenvalue problem in Eq. \eqref{eq:hams} does not admit a simple, transparent analytical solution for nonzero $U$.
 The dynamical equations are solved numerically using the explicit Runge-Kutta method of order 8(5,3) for $x_k(t)$, $y_k(t)$ and $z_k(t)$.

-We assume that all quantities depend on $k$ only through $\varepsilon(k)$, therefore $\sum_k f(\varepsilon(k))=N \int_{-W/2}^{W/2}\frac{d\varepsilon}{W}f(\varepsilon)$ with $f(\varepsilon(k))$ corresponding to some physical quantity as in e.g. Eq. \eqref{eq:ne}, $1/W$ is the density of states.
-The total energy range $[-W/2;W/2]$ is discretized with the resolution $N_{res}=8000$, i.e. we consider $N_{res}$ equidistant energy values within the total energy range.
-Other band structures with bounded density of states are not expected to yield qualitatively different results.
+\jav{From Eqs. \eqref{hmf} and \eqref{eq:hams}, we see that all $k$ dependencies occur only through $\varepsilon(k)$, therefore we can transform momentum sums into energy integrals using the conventional trick as $\sum_k f(\varepsilon(k))=N \int_{-W/2}^{W/2}d\varepsilon \rho(\varepsilon )f(\varepsilon)$ with $f(\varepsilon(k))$ corresponding to some physical quantity as in e.g. Eq. \eqref{eq:ne}, $\rho(\varepsilon)$ is the density of states what we approximate with $1/W$.
+Any other band structures can be taken into account by modifying the density of states.} The total energy range $[-W/2;W/2]$ is discretized with the resolution $N_{res}=8000$, i.e. we consider $N_{res}$ equidistant energy values within the total energy range. \jav{By studying the effect of the energy resolution, we find no significant modification in the short time behavior.
+Relevant differences are found for long times, typically for $t \gtrsim \pi N_{res}/W$, i.e. for times much longer than the inverse of the level spacing.} Other band structures with bounded density of states are not expected to yield qualitatively different results.